Estimating the degree of non-Markovianity using variational quantum circuits: Open quantum system dynamics

 \subsection{Non-markovianity measure}

 Several measures of non-Markovianity have been introduced \cite{Chruscinski,Breuer,Luo,PollockPRL18, Rivas}.
-In this work, we consider the measure based on entanglement dynamics of a bipartite quantum state, the system and an ancilla that is isolated from the environment \cite{Rivas}.
-It is worth noticing that this ancilla only serves the purpose of quantifying non-Markovianity and it is not implemented in the quantum circuits, in contrast to the ancilla (qubit a) which is used to simulate the effect of the environment for the AD and PD processes.
+In this work, we consider the measure based on entanglement dynamics of a bipartite quantum state.
+This bipartite system is composed of the system and an auxiliary ancilla that is isolated from the environment \cite{Rivas}.
+It is worth noticing that this ancilla only serves the theoretical purpose of quantifying non-Markovianity and it is not implemented in the quantum circuits.
+On the contrary, the ancilla (qubit a) is present in the quantum circuit since it is used to simulate the effect of the environment.

 A monotonic decrease in the entanglement of the bipartite system implies that the dynamics is Markovian.
 An increase in the entanglement during the evolution is a result of memory effects and thus non-Markovianity.
-The measure can be calculated as
+Using this criteria, the degree of non-Markovianity can be calculated as

-where the maximization is done over all initial states and $E$ is the measure of entanglement.
+where the maximization is done over all initial states $\rho(0)$ and $E(t)$ is the measure of entanglement where we use concurrence \cite{Hill}.
 It has been found that the maximization is achieved for Bell states \cite{Cervati}.
-Therefore, we consider a bipartite system in a Bell state and use concurrence as the measure of entanglement \cite{Hill}.
+Therefore, we consider a bipartite system in a Bell state.

 In the following sections, we first briefly review VQCs.
-We then use VQCs to find an optimal sequence to estimate the degree of non-Markovianity of a qubit under PD and AD channels.
+We then use VQCs to find an optimal sequence to estimate the degree of non-Markovianity of a qubit under PD, AD and the combination of both dissipative channels.